tinygo-org/tinygo-site/content/docs/guides/driver-design.md

     - **Avoid**: [Functional options](https://dave.cheney.net/2014/10/17/functional-options-for-friendly-apis) or interface options.
 These carry with them a higher overhead in both performance, memory and binary size.
 A peripheral API will never change after being manufactured so most benefits of this pattern are lost
     - Define a `DefaultConfig` at the package level so that the user may easily instantiate a configuration.
 Maybe add a parameter or two to `DefaultConfig` to allow the user to easily tweak the most important parameters that they may want to change.
     - Are some configuration parameters codependent and require calculating?
 Add a method on the `Config` type to set them consistently!
 Adding a `Validation() error` method is also useful during the `func (d *Device) Configure(cfg Config) error` call as well as letting users read the validation logic and understand what is a correct configuration.
 It's a great source for intuition on how the driver works!
-- **Avoid**: Floating point operations.
-    - Peripherals rarely work with or return floating point representations of their measurements.
-More often than not you'll find they work with integers.
-There's a reason for this: integer operation hardware is widespread.
-Most small processors do not support floating point operations, and even if they do it is much slower than modern desktop PCs compared with integer operations
-    - There is huge difficulty in working exclusively with integer operations instead of floats without losing precision.
-If possible define the API return values of sensors with integers and work internally with floats if that is easier for you.
-This will allow the API to remove the internal floating point bits in the future while not breaking existing users.
-The usage of floats vs integers has been discussed here: https://github.com/tinygo-org/drivers/pull/345
-- Adhere to [`drivers.Sensor`](https://github.com/tinygo-org/drivers/blob/release/sensor.go) interface when designing a driver for a sensor peripheral
-    - The API for methods which return the actual values is still a WIP.
-See the discussion in the Sensor interface PR: https://github.com/tinygo-org/drivers/pull/345
-- **Avoid** Heap allocations.
-More on that below.

 Provided is a list of drivers which adhere to these rules:
-- [tinygo-org/drivers/lsm6ds3](https://github.com/tinygo-org/drivers/blob/release/lsm6ds3/lsm6ds3.go) and [tinygo-org/drivers/l3gd20](https://github.com/tinygo-org/drivers/blob/release/l3gd20/l3gd20.go) - 6 dof IMU units for measuring acceleration and angular velocity over I2C.
 - [tinygo-org/drivers/pca9685](https://github.com/tinygo-org/drivers/blob/release/pca9685/pca9685.go) - 16 channel PWM controller over I2C.
 - [tinygo-org/drivers/ndir](https://github.com/tinygo-org/drivers/blob/release/ndir/ndir.go) - CO2 sensor for range 0 to 10000ppm over I2C.
+- [tinygo-org/drivers/lsm6ds3](https://github.com/tinygo-org/drivers/blob/release/lsm6ds3/lsm6ds3.go) and [tinygo-org/drivers/l3gd20](https://github.com/tinygo-org/drivers/blob/release/l3gd20/l3gd20.go) - 6 dof IMU units for measuring acceleration and angular velocity over I2C. *Note: These still use the legacy I2C API which does not adhere to these guidelines and may allocate.*

-### Constrain memory use at compile time
+## Constrain memory use at compile time

 TinyGo allows for heap allocations and that is a wonderful feature but can also subject embedded Go users to some pain if the drivers they use make heavy use of heap allocations.